 Logging and monitoring (metrics) complete the setup of your production-grade Kubernetes cluster.

 Metrics, also known as monitoring (though the term can sometimes be found extending to other aspects of observability) allows you to observe and act upon cluster behavior over time.
 Concurrently, logging lets you debug running workloads and observe their status.

-There are many monitoring stacks, but the most popular combine Prometheus with Grafana and/or the Elastic Stack.
+There are many monitoring stacks, but the most popular combine Prometheus with Grafana and/or the ELK Stack.
 Both provide similar features (though Grafana is designed with metrics in mind; Elastic with a focus on logs).

 Fortunately, if you’re using a cloud-managed Kubernetes solution, your cloud vendor will have a dedicated monitoring stack available to you.
 For example, GKE uses Stackdriver.